fw22912/COMS20012/docs/labs/Lab7.md

 You'll notice that even though there are several calls to `kprintf` here, nothing actually comes out on the console.
 Single-step with n over the next few lines (first some `kprintf` calls, then calls for bootstrapping various kernel subsystems) until you get to `mainbus_bootstrap`.

 When you step over `mainbus_bootstrap`, suddenly all the console messages print out.
-This is because nothing can actually come out of the console until the kernel searches for and finds the console hardware; this happens inside `mainbus_bootstrap`.
-This is important to remember: if the kernel hangs or dies without printing anything, it does not mean that something inexplicably horrible happened before that first `kprintf`, it just means that something happened before the call to `mainbus_bootstrap`.
-You will be writing code that happens before there, so chances are this will happen to you at least once.
+This is because nothing can actually come out of the console until the kernel searches for and finds the console hardware; this happens inside `mainbus_bootstrap`. <b>This is important to remember: if the kernel hangs or dies without printing anything, it does not mean that something inexplicably horrible happened before that first `kprintf`, it just means that something happened before the call to `mainbus_bootstrap`.</b> You will be writing code that happens before there, so chances are this will happen to you at least once.
 One of the reasons GDB is important: tracking such problems down with GDB is pretty easy.
 Tracking them down without GDB, when you can't print anything out, is very hard.

 Now tell GDB to execute through to the end of boot with `finish`:
 ```